 - India Pesticides Ltd was able to increase its revenue by 30%, but at the same time was able to manage the expenses (increase only by 16%) and beat inflation thanks to their R&D facilities.

-- Company was able to reduce its borrowings, which is important to reduce fixed obligations
+- The company was able to reduce its borrowings, which is important to reduce fixed obligations

 - Surplus cash always helps in absorbing any shocks or meeting emergency situations

-- Cash Flow from operations increased by 206% but PAT did not increased equivalent to that.
-This is because cash flow from investing and financing activities both are negative and has not yet turned positive, in fact the losses have increased.
-This is a concern, however with effective management these can turn to positive in the long run.
+- Cash Flow from operations increased by 206% but PAT did not increase equivalent to that.
+This is because cash flow from investing and financing activities both are negative and has not yet turned positive, in fact, the losses have increased.
+This is a concern, however, with effective management, these can turn positive in the long run.

 Subscribe or Not?

 Yes, We recommend you to subscribe to India Pesticides IPO.
 Looking at its Financials and Credit Rating historically, the prospects of this company look bright and promising.

 - Growing export demand for pesticides globally